f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

 #.
 Click the ``Step 8: Set admin User Password`` item in the collection.

 #.
-Notice that we a performing a ``PATCH`` operation to admin user
+We are performing a ``PATCH`` operation to admin user
    Resource.
-Modify the JSON body to update the password to the value ``newadmin`` and click the :guilabel:`Send` button.
+Click body and modify the JSON body to update the password to the value ``newadmin`` and click the :guilabel:`Send` button.

    |image27|

 #.
 You can verify the password was changed by opening an SSH session
-   to BIG-IP-A OR by logging into TMUI in a Chrome browser tab.
+    OR by logging into TMUI (HTTP GUI) to BIG-IP-A in a Chrome browser tab.

 #. **Repeat the procedure above to change the password back to** ``admin``